JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 with the suddenness of a flash of light.

-“Before you place any confidence in me,” he went on, “you ought to know, and you MUST know, under what circumstances I have been received into Mr. Candy’s house.
+“Before you place any confidence in me,” he went on, “you ought to know, and you _Must_ know, under what circumstances I have been received into Mr. Candy’s house.
 It won’t take long.
 I don’t profess, sir, to tell my story (as the phrase is) to any man.
 My story will die with me.
 All I ask, is to be permitted to tell you, what I have told Mr. Candy.
 If you